Fristi/bazel-deck/slides.md

 <v-clicks>

 - Bazel shows potential in being a build tool for mono repos
+- Can offer dramatic decrease in build times and resources
 - Organizations like Stripe, Pinterest and such usually have a _build_ team
   - Migrate existing builds in stages
   - Support for tooling